DCI Banks star Stephen Tompkinson accused of beating man and fracturing skull

 DCI Banks and Wild at Heart star Tompkinson, 56, is to stand trial in a crown court accused of inflicting grievous bodily harm.

-Tompkinson has denied the charge against him.
+Tompkinson has denied the charge.
 The Independent has contacted his representatives for further comment.

-A spokesperson for the Crown Prosecution Service told The Independent: “Stephen Tompkinson, aged 56, of Beech Grove, Whitley Bay appeared before Newcastle Magistrates’ Court on Wednesday 10 August to face a single charge of inflicting Grievous Bodily Harm.
-He pleaded not guilty to the charge and will next appear at Newcastle Crown Court on Wednesday 7th September.”
+A spokesperson for the Crown Prosecution Service told The Independent: “Stephen Tompkinson, aged 56, of Beech Grove, Whitley Bay, appeared before Newcastle Magistrates’ Court on Wednesday 10 August to face a single charge of inflicting grievous bodily harm.
+He pleaded not guilty to the charge and will next appear at Newcastle Crown Court on Wednesday 7 September.”

 The Independent has also contacted North Tyneside police for comment.